Value your car

 Odometer tampering — what the scenarios look like:

-Scenario What the numbers show What it means for the buyer
+Scenario What the numbers show What it means

 Last service: 45,000 km (Jan 2025).
 Dashboard today: 52,000 km Reading increased logically Consistent — no tampering detected

 Last service: 45,000 km (Jan 2025).
-Dashboard today: 38,000 km Current reading is lower than last service entry Odometer has been rolled back.
+Dashboard today: 38,000 km Current reading lower than last service entry Odometer rolled back.
 Walk away.

 Last service: 45,000 km (3 years ago).
-Dashboard today: 47,000 km Only 2,000 km in 3 years Implausibly low usage — likely tampered or car was used commercially and reset
+Dashboard today: 47,000 km Only 2,000 km in 3 years Implausibly low — likely tampered or commercial use and reset

 Third, insurers cross-check odometer readings against service records when processing component claims.
 A discrepancy can complicate or invalidate a claim.